Cog-Creators/Red-DiscordBot/docs/autostart_mac.rst

 Starting and loading the plist
 -------------------------------

-To start the bot and enable auto-restart, run the following:
+To start the bot and set it to start on boot, you must run the following command:

 .. prompt:: bash